mbadolato/iTerm2-Color-Schemes/README.md

 The Neutron theme was created by [Ch4s3](https://github.com/Ch4s3/iTerm2-Neutron)

 The Fideloper theme was inspired by [Fideloper](http://fideloper.com/)

+The Later This Evening theme was created by [vilhalmer](https://github.com/vilhalmer/System/tree/master/terminal-themes)

 If there are other color schemes you'd like to see included, drop me a line!